-DA terminates when there are no new applicants, returning a set of assignments, $Z = (Z_i, \ldots, Z_N)$ , where $Z_i = j$ indicates assignment of student i to school j.
+DA terminates when there are no new applicants, returning a set of assignments, $Z = (Z_i, ..., Z_N)$, where $Z_i = j$ indicates assignment of student i to school j.^s

-At a high level, the DA mechanism with single tie-breaking yields a function $M(\cdot)$ from the set of capacities, student types, and lottery numbers to the set of school assignments: $M(g, \theta) = Z$ .
-As with the simple lottery instruments above, the centralized assignments $Z_i$ are likely affected by the random variation in g: students with lower g are more likely to be assigned to a preferable school, all else equal.
-But unlike simple lotteries there is now a complex translation of this randomness into assignments, $M(\cdot, \theta)$ , which depends on the full vector of non-random student types.
-Students with higher priorities and/or certain preferences are more likely to be assigned to certain schools, regardless of of the tie-breaker they draw.
-Conditional on applicant type, school offers are ignorable: DA's equal-treatment-of-equals property ensures applicants with the same $\theta_i$ have identical school assignment probabilities.
+At a high level, the DA mechanism with single tie-breaking yields a function $M(\cdot)$ from the set of capacities, student types, and lottery numbers to the set of school assignments: $M(g, \theta) = Z$.
+As with the simple lottery instruments above, the centralized assignments Z_i are likely affected by the random variation in g: students with lower g are more likely to be assigned to a preferable school, all else equal.
+But unlike simple lotteries there is now a complex translation of this randomness into assignments, $M(\cdot, \theta)$, which depends on the full vector of nonrandom student types.
+Students with higher priorities and/or certain preferences are more likely to be assigned to certain schools, regardless of the tie-breaker they draw.
+Conditional on applicant type, school offers are ignorable: DA's equal-treatment-of-equals property ensures applicants with the same θ_i have identical school assignment probabilities.
 As Abdulkadiroğlu et al. (2017) show, however, in large districts such conditioning is impractical since there are almost as many types as students.
 DA in a high-dimensional scenario generates little useful variation conditional on type.

 The Abdulkadiroğlu et al. (2017) solution to this problem leverages the Rosenbaum and Rubin (1983) propensity score, defined as the strata-conditional probability of treatment in a stratified RCT.
-In a DA match with lottery tie-breaking, treatments are indicated by dummies $Z{ij} = 1\{Z_i = j\}$ .
-The relevant propensity scores are the set of probabilities $p{ij} \equiv E(Z_i \mid \theta)$ , each a scalar function of the high-dimensional list of student preferences and priorities.
-The Rosenbaum and Rubin (1983) propensity-score theorem implies that in an experiment that randomizes treatment conditional on $\theta$ , control for $p{ij}$ eliminates any OVB arising from the relationship between $\theta$ and potential outcomes.
-In other words, the set of $p{ij}$ can be used to identify the risk sets induced by centralized assignment.
+In a DA match with lottery tie-breaking, treatments are indicated by dummies $Z{ij} = 1\{Z_i = j\}$.
+The relevant propensity scores are the set of probabilities $p{ij} \equiv E(Z{ij}|\theta)$, each a scalar function of the high-dimensional list of student preferences and priorities.
+The Rosenbaum and Rubin (1983) propensity-score theorem implies that in an experiment that randomizes treatment conditional on θ , control for p{ij} eliminates any omitted variables bias arising from the relationship between θ and potential outcomes.
+In other words, the set of p{ij} can be used to identify the risk sets induced by centralized assignment.

-4.2 Theoretical and Simulated Propensity Scores
+4.2 Theoretical and simulated propensity scores

 In general, the DA propensity score is an unknown function of type.
 But Abdulkadiroğlu et al. (2017) derive a large-market approximations to the DA propensity score that's easily computed given data on student preferences and priorities.
 Specifically, Abdulkadiroğlu et al. (2017) derive formulas for centralized assignment propensity scores in a continuum economy with a unit mass of students applying to a finite number of schools.
-Scores for the continuum economy, which are easily computed, approximate finite-market scores remarkably well, and are typically accurate enough to support using $Z{ij}$ to estimate causal effects.
+Scores for the continuum economy, which are easily computed, approximate finite-market scores remarkably well and are typically accurate enough to support using Z{ij} to estimate causal effects.

 The large-market approximation works by defining school-specific cutoffs, defined as the last lottery number seated at each school.
-In the continuum economy, cutoffs are non-random, so each applicant's assignment rate is determined solely by the relevant cutoffs (determined by his or her priorities) and by tiebreaker variation around cutoffs.
+In the continuum economy, cutoffs are nonrandom, so each applicant's assignment rate is determined solely by the relevant cutoffs (determined by his or her priorities) and by tie-breaker variation around cutoffs.
 Applicant assignments conditional on type are independent of one another, a further simplification.
-The resulting large-market DA propensity score partitions applicants into three groups at each school: applicants who are always, never, and conditionally seated at the school, depending on where their priority for seats falls relative to the school's priority cutoff.
+The resulting large-market DA propensity score partitions applicants into three groups at each school: applicants who are always, never, and conditionally seated at the school, depending on where their priority for seats falls relative to the school's priority cutoff.^t